AnshRoshan/React-Projects/README.md

 ## License

-This React Projects Collection is open-source and available under the [MIT License](LICENSE.md).
+This React Projects Collection is open-source and available under the [MIT License](LICENSE).
 Feel free to use, modify, and distribute these projects for your personal and educational purposes.

-Happy coding with React! 🚀
+Happy coding with React!